plod/plod.github.io/content/post/Setting-up-hugo-git-auto-deploy.md

 [~/go-workspace is my $GOPATH so change to yours]

-While cloning the themes I decided hugo-themes was a better name for the directory in my home dir but of course in later steps when I symlink the name of the link is themes.
+While cloning the themes I decided hugo-themes was a better name for the directory in my home dir (themes could be anything while browsing later), of course this meant later, my symlink would need to look like:

 {{< highlight console >}}
  ln -s ../hugo-themes/ themes